sebastiangon/marius/README.md

 # Marius
-Game like Mario Bros, but with just one level where you have to earn much points as you can with your character.
+Game like Mario Bros, but with just one level where you have to earn as much points as you can with your character.

 ## Running server